Michael Vey: Hunt for Jade Dragon: Plot

 The Electroclan travel from Peru to the Timepiece Ranch, owned by the voice.
 There, Michael, Ostin, and Taylor reunite with their parents.
 Everyone is briefed about their next mission to rescue Jade Dragon, a Chinese child prodigy who has discovered how to fix the MEI to make more electric children.

 The resistance leaders ask Michael to recruit Nichelle, a glow formerly loyal to Hatch, to help combat Hatch's other electric children.
 Michael is reluctant at first, but ultimately decides to make her an offer.
-The night before the mission, the parents set up a prom with Michael and Taylor after they heard her remorse over never being able to live a regular life.
+The night before the mission, Michael enlists the help of the parents set up a prom for Taylor after he hears her remorse over never being able to live a regular life.

 The Electroclan fly back to Pasadena to approach Nichelle.
 After being bribed by Michael, Nichelle agrees to help them in order to get revenge on Hatch for leaving her to die.
 The Electroclan journey to Taiwan, but lose hope after seeing the seemingly impenetrable Starxource plant where Jade Dragon is held.
 They decide instead to rescue her when the Elgen transport her to their research boat, the Volta.

 Zeus and Tessa are sent to a nearby Starxource plant as a distraction while the rest of the Electroclan is ordered to stay in the hotel, but they become bored and explore the local markets.
 However, both Nichelle and Taylor begin acting strangely.
 That night, Nichelle sees Hatch and seemingly sells out the rest of the Electroclan.

 The Elgen attacks the hotel and captures the Electroclan.
 The "Taylor" who returned from the market was actually Tara, Taylor's twin sister who is loyal to Hatch.
 Michael is tortured by an Elgen guard until a man, seemingly Michael's supposedly dead father, stops him.
 They talk, Michael tells him about Timepiece Ranch, and his father states that the "Elgen are the good guys."